PrincetonUniversity/PsyNeuLink/branch/devel/_sources/BasicsAndSampler.rst.txt

 .. _BasicsAndSampler_XOR_MODEL_Figure:

 .. figure:: _static/BasicsAndSampler_XOR_Model_fig.svg
-   :width: 75%
+   :width: 100%

     **XOR Model.**  Items in orange are learning components implemented by the call to ``add_backpropagation_pathway``;
-    diamonds represent Projections, shown as nodes so that the `LearningProjections` to them can be shown.
+    diamonds represent MappingProjections, shown as nodes so that the `LearningProjections` to them can be shown.

 Training the model requires specifying a set of inputs and targets to use as training stimuli, and identifying the